Arthaszs007/WeatherApp/README.md

-This is a next.js project,ues the nextauth.jx as third_party authoried , neon as database and depoly on vercel.
+This is a next.js project,ues the nextauth.jx as third_party authoried , neon as database and depoly on vercel， css + tailwind + daisyUI and redux.

 ## Getting Started